-Kadence is a complete packaged theme.
+Kadence is a completely packaged theme.

-The Premium Kadence theme comes with other add ons in the Kadence bundle, such as the social sharing plugin, AMP plugin, Recaptcha, woo-commerce extension, Kadence blocks pro, e.t.c. which would instead need a separate plugin to get their functions.
+The Premium Kadence theme comes with other add-ons in the Kadence bundle, such as the social sharing plugin, AMP plugin, Recaptcha, woo-commerce extension, Kadence blocks pro, e.t.c. which would instead need a separate plugin to get their functions.

 - Design a logo for your site to define your brand.
 Use tools such as Canva to create a logo easily.
-Canva is a drag and drop design suite, easy to use, with lots of customizable templates to choose from.
+Canva is a drag-and-drop design suite, easy to use, with lots of customizable templates to choose from.

-You can install a premium social sharing plugin like Kadence Social Sharing Plugin, which is very lightweight and does not impact your site’s performance.
+You can install a premium social sharing plugin like Kadence Social Sharing Plugin, which is lightweight and does not impact your site’s performance.

 #1.
 SEO Plugin